dominiceggerman/PointCapacity/README.md

 *By Dominic Eggerman*

-`PointCapacity` is a program which will access Genscape's insightprod database and obtain nominations for user-selected points.
+`PointCapacity` is a program which will access Genscape's insightprod database and obtain nominations data for user-selected points.
 The program can be launched from the command line.

 ### How To - `pointCap`